danbz/aesthetic-programming/7-VocableCode/Readme.md

 Whether [...] gathering information, telecommunicating, running washing machines, doing sums, or making videos, all digital computers translate information into zeros and ones of machine code.
 These binary digits are known as bits and strung together in bytes of eight'.
 The zeros and ones of machine code seems to offer themselves as perfect symbols of the orders of Western reality, the ancient logical codes which make the difference between on and off, right and left, light and dark, form and matter, mine and body, white and black, good and evil, right and wrong, life and death, something and nothing, this and that, here and there, inside and out, active and passive, true and false, yes and no, sanity and madness, health and sickness, up and down, sense and nonsense, west and east, north and south.
 And they made a lovely couple when it came to sex.
 Man and woman, male and female, masculine and feminine: one and zero looked just right, made for each other: 1, the definite, upright line; the 0, the diagram of nothing at all: penis and vagina, thing and hole... hand in glove.
 A perfect match.   - (Plant 1997, 34-35)
 </blockquote>

 Although it takes two to make a binary (and set up the heterosexist paradigm), clearly inequalities are expressed in the tendency to privilege one side of the equation over the other - with positive and negative attributes accordingly.
 Hence we seek to queer this relation.

-[....add more]
+[....add more /w]

 In this chapter, through the work *Vocable Code* with its strange syntax (such as notFalse and notTrue) and many repetitive decimals, what we want to foreground is that: Queer is... making binaries strange.

 ## In-class Exercise:
 1. Work in a group of 3-4.
 2. Download the Vocable Code sketch, and run it in your own computer.
-3. Discuss the various computational structure and syntax to understand how things work, and specifically on the relationship between the voice file naming and JSON file structure
+3. Discuss the various computational structure and syntax to understand how things work, and specifically on the relationship between the voice file naming and JSON file structure.
 4. Follow the instruction and record your own voice with your computer or mobile phone.
-(The program takes in wav file format only.)
+(The program takes wav file format only.)
   - Find a blank paper and prepare to write a sentence
   - Complete the sentence with the starting words: “Queer is ... “
   - Each sentence contains no more than 5 words (the starting words- “queer is” is not included)